-Our office has many opportunites for current students, faculty and staff to get involved in community initiavites.
+Our office has many opportunities for current students, faculty and staff to get involved in community initiatives.
 We also partner with and provide services to many local community organizations interested in STEM education.
 Please see the information below to see how you can get involved.

-Throughout the year, our office participates in dozens of events and invitiatives where students are needed.
+Throughout the year, our office participates in dozens of events and initiatives where students are needed.
 From mentoring and tutoring to one-day event volunteering, students can impact the lives of others in the local community.
-Here are just some of the opportunties for involvement:
+Here are just some of the opportunities for involvement:

 - American Red Cross blood drive

 - College of Engineering and Computer Science Summer Camps

 - Detroit Area Pre-College Engineering Program (DAPCEP)

 - Detroit Rescue Mission Soup Kitchen